danemacmillan/vagrantshell/README.md

 1. Copy any post-provision scripts or SQL dumps into `vagrantshell/post-provision`.
 These will be files used to build the actual project you want to develop.
 Without these, the vagrantshell will just be a hosting environment ready to start new projects.
-If there none, this step can be ignored.
+If there are none, this step can be ignored.

 2. Run `vagrant up` in the `vagrantshell` directory where the `VagrantFile` file exists.